 I painted the plaque and allowed it to dry before Mod Podging my graphic into place using Matte Mod Podge.

-While that was drying I made a simple grid to guide me in drilling the holes for the cake pop sticks.
+While that was drying I made a simple grid to guide drilling the holes for the cake pop sticks.
 I just made an “X” in the center and then kept dividing up the squares until I got a good number of evenly placed intersections.

-Then I sealed the whole image with Hard Coat Mod Podge (so it would be easy to clean up after the party)
+Then I sealed the whole image with Hard Coat Mod Podge (so it would be easy to clean up after the party).

 When the Hard Coat Mod Podge had thoroughly dried I taped my grid over the image and drilled at the intersecting points.